EnomisLP/Football/README.md

  • FR-9 : Admins must be able to log in and log out.

- • FR-10: Adminsmustbeabletoviewallusers, teams, coaches, players, articles and their full details in batch.
+ • FR-10: Admins must be able to view all users, teams, coaches, players, articles and their full details in batch.

  • FR-11: Admins must be able to delete user accounts.